zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

 Phase 1, Provisioning
 =====================

-This phases is divided into two steps, Accounts provisioning and |dl|
+This phase is divided into two steps, Accounts provisioning and |dl|
 provisioning, while the |CoS| provisioning is an empty step, as generic e-mail systems do not have CoS.

 Step 1-1, Domains and Accounts
 ------------------------------

-This step can be automatically done when using :ref:`Auto provisioning <ad-auto>`: please refer to that section to set it up, then skip to :ref:`Phase 2 <mig-other-2>`.

-.. note:: The linked Auto provisioning article describes the use of AD for provisioning, but also any generic LDAP is supported: The procedure is analogous to the AD, with appropriate changes to the search filters, bind domains, and the port.

 If you prefer to proceed manually, you need first to create on
 |carbonio| the **domain** that will be imported and modify, according